 Return to England and Discharge from the Royal Engineers 12

 Then, on 30th December 1914, Alexander returned to G Company Royal Engineers in England.
 However, on 29th March 1915, he was admitted to Fort Pitt Hospital, Rochester, suffering from confusion and memory problems.
 He was therefore discharged from the Royal Engineers on 31st July 1915 under Paragraph 392 (XVI) of the King’s Regulations, no longer physically fit for War Service.
 He was awarded the British War Medal.

 Military Character Report at Discharge 13

 Alexander’s discharge papers of 31st July 1915 report that he had served 12 years 185 days in the Royal Engineers.
 His military character was reported as “very good“, the entry adding: “A very good instrument repairer; Honest; Sober and a good worker.”

 Returning to Little Gaddesden

-Alexander’s intended address from 1st August 1915 was the home of his parents, 38 Little Gaddesden.
-After discharge from the army he lived for less than six weeks.
+Alexander’s intended address from 1st August 1915 was his parents’ home, 38 Little Gaddesden.
+However, after discharge from the army he lived for less than six weeks.

 Death and Burial 14

 He died on 6th September 1915.
-On 9th September 1915, Alexander Frederick Johnson, aged 26, of 38 Little Gaddesden, was buried in the old churchyard of St Peter and St Paul, Little Gaddesden.
+Then, on 9th September 1915, Alexander Frederick Johnson, aged 26, of 38 Little Gaddesden, was buried in the old churchyard of St Peter and St Paul, Little Gaddesden.
 The service was conducted by Father Henry James Hardy, Roman Catholic Priest.